 - a.
-A student group may appeal the decision of the Discipline Officer or the Dean by submitting a notice of appeal in writing to the Appeals Coordinator.
-Such notice must be received by the Coordinator no later than twenty-one (21) calendar days after notification of the written decision of the Discipline Officer or Dean.
-The appeal shall be based upon denial of the offence, and/or shall relate to the severity of the penalty. - If, in the case of an academic offence, the Dean has reason to be aggrieved by the decision and/or penalty of the Discipline Officer (§30A.8.3), the Dean may appeal the written decision by submitting a

-- notice of appeal in writing to the Appeals Coordinator.
-Such notice must be received by the Appeals Coordinator no later than twenty-one (21) calendar days after receipt of the Discipline Officer's written decision - c.
+A student group may appeal the decision of the Discipline Officer or the Dean by submitting an appeal in writing to the Appeals Coordinator.
+The appeal must be received by the Coordinator no later than twenty-one (21) calendar days after notification of the written decision of the Discipline Officer or Dean.
+The appeal shall be based upon denial of the offence, and/or shall relate to the severity of the penalty. - b.
+If, in the case of an academic offence, the Dean has reason to be aggrieved by the decision and/or penalty of the Discipline Officer (§30A.8.3), the Dean may appeal the written decision by submitting an appeal in writing to the Appeals Coordinator.
+The appeal must be received by the Appeals Coordinator no later than twenty-one (21) calendar days after receipt of the Discipline Officer's written decision. - c.
 The notice of appeal must be in writing, signed by the appellant, and must state the grounds of appeal.
 The appellant must immediately notify the Appeals Coordinator upon retaining legal counsel or an adviser.